wpaccessibility/wp-a11y-docs/docs/topics/design/focus-hover/index.md

 # Styling focus and hover states of interactive HTML elements

-Design interactive HTML elements so keyboard users can always clearly see which element is currently has the **focus** as they tab through the page.
+Design interactive HTML elements so keyboard users can always clearly see which element is currently has **focus** as they tab through the page.

 For mouse users a clear **hover** state, next to the pointer changing into a hand, is helpful and regarded best practice and not a WCAG requirement.